-Let us show how the fractional Bell polynomials are related to the new coherent states \TEXTsymbol{\vert}$\varsigma >$ introduced by Eq.(\ref{eq14} ).
-For the boson creation $a^{+}$ and $a$ annihilation operators of a photon field that satisfy the commutation relation $[a,a^{+}]=aa^{+}-a^{+}a= \QTR{sl}{1}$, the diagonal matrix element of the $n$-th power of the number operator $(a^{+}a)^{n}$ yields the fractional Bell polynomials of order $n$,
+As quantum physics applications of the fractional Bell polynomials let us show how the fractional Bell polynomials are related to the new coherent states \TEXTsymbol{\vert}$\varsigma >$ introduced by Eq.(\ref{eq14}).
+For the boson creation $a^{+}$ and $a$ annihilation operators of a photon field that satisfy the commutation relation $[a,a^{+}]=aa^{+}-a^{+}a=\QTR{sl}{1}$, the diagonal matrix element of the $n$-th power of the number operator $ (a^{+}a)^{n}$ yields the fractional Bell polynomials of order $n$,

 Then, the diagonal coherent state $|\varsigma >$ matrix element $<\varsigma |\exp (-iHt/\hbar )|\varsigma >$ of the time evolution operator

 can be written as